 - If you are travelling overseas after the 12 month anniversary date has passed you will need to renew your RRV.
 If necessary, you can renew online before re-entering Australia.

 Check your visa status using Home Affair’s VEVO system.

 Refer to the Resident Return Visa information on the Department of Home Affairs website

 Have a question?

-The above “Applying for a Resident Return visa” information should not be relied on as an alternative to advice from the Department of Immigration and Border Protection, or a professional immigration services provider.
+The above “Applying for a Resident Return visa” information should not be relied on as an alternative to advice from the Department of Home Affairs, or a professional immigration services provider.

 If you have any specific questions about an immigration matter, you should consult the Department of Home Affairs or a professional immigration services provider.